PixelProphecy/bas_npp/README.md

 ## Issues
 There are still some minor issues I wasn't able to work out, such as labels and sometimes numbers after a statement don’t get the default number color.

 Also, all statemens, keywords, and functions need to be UPPER CASE to work.
-I chose to limit it to uppercase because otherwise text contained in strings looked overly garish and
+I chose to limit it to uppercase because otherwise text contained in strings looked overly garish and harder to read than necessary.

 ## Installation